jefeish/presentation-template/README.md

 - **We provide sample/layout pages for you to use as a reference**

     The `/docs/slides` folder contains a set of sample slides, showing you different layouts for your slides.
-    Use any of the template slides that you want to use and include the slide with a reference in the `index.html` file.
+    Use any of the template slides that you want and include the slide with a reference in the `index.html` file.

 ---